taufei/mynutshahaFrakitsIsAFart/src/pages/wiki/modding/index.md

 	"logoKey": "icon"
 }
 ```
-Before doing this, make sure to make a discord application at https://discord.com/developers/applications, if you don't know how... please search a guide on google.
+Before doing this, make sure to make a discord application at https://discord.com/developers/applications, if you don't know how... please search for a guide on google.
 After that, copy the application ID and insert it there.
 ### credits.xml
 Crediting people also uses XML data to parse members, though it has a lot of features to cover.<br>
 Here's a template provided by the engine: